Intro

 For Ruby on Rails, we’ve used the Marginalia Ruby gem to create these annotations.

-Besides the context above, a super useful option is enabling the :line option in Marginalia, which captures the source code file and line number.
+Besides the context above, a super useful option is the :line option which captures the source code file and line number.

-Given how dynamic Ruby code can be, including changes at runtime, while the app name, MVC controllers and action names are useful, the :line level logging takes this from “nice to have” to “critical.”
+Given how dynamic Ruby code can be, including changes that can happen at runtime, the :line level logging takes these annotations from “nice to have” to “critical” to find opportunities for improvements.

-Besides Marginalia, we now have a second option in Ruby on Rails!
+What’s more, is that besides Marginalia, we now have a second option that’s built-in to Ruby on Rails.

 In Rails 7.1, Ruby on Rails gained similar functionality to Marginalia directly in the framework.